Resumes and Letters

 - Accurate: Misrepresenting yourself may lead to losing an offer or job

 The most effective resumes are tailored to specific employers and positions.
 Be prepared to have three or four resumes targeted to specific types of positions and organizations.
+For more information on resumes and job search letters, please review our Job Search Guide.

 Resume samples by academic school: